JCU Global Development is a leader in empowering critical thought. Gain skills and expertise to guide sustainable local and international development.

 Division of Tropical Environments and Societies

-Other qualifications or practical experience recognised by the Dean, College of Science and Engineering as equivalent to the above.
+Other qualifications or practical experience recognised by the Dean, College of Arts, Society and Education as equivalent to the above.

 Minimum English language proficiency requirements

 Applicants of non-English speaking backgrounds must meet the English language proficiency requirements of Band 1 – Schedule II of the JCU Admissions Policy.

 For external delivery option, computer and internet access is required

 On successful completion of the Graduate Diploma of Global Development, graduates will be able to: